Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars

-In \refig{NumberDensityStars} we show the subhalo number density as a function of the distance from the Galactic center.
-Further than 12 kpc from the Galactic center, the baryonic effects on the number density are negligible.
-Below $\sim$12 kpc, stellar encounters strongly impact the lighter structures, which are also the most numerous.
-At 8 kpc the effect is already significant.
-Although the number of subhalos in a resilient population is not impacted, a fragile subhalo population experiences a reduction of its number density by one order of magnitude, in comparison to a scenario with disk shocking and smooth stripping only (as seen with the dashed and solid curves).
-The difference grows toward the Galactic center and at $R =1$ kpc the fragile subhalo population is almost entirely destroyed by stellar encounters.
-At this distance, even the number density of the resilient subhalo population is reduced by two orders of magnitude.
+In \refig{NumberDensityStars}, we show the subhalo number density as a function of the distance from the Galactic center.
+Farther than 12~kpc away from the Galactic center, baryonic tidal effects are negligible.
+Below $\sim$12 ~kpc, stellar encounters strongly impact the lighter subhalos, which are also the most numerous.
+Around 8~kpc, the effect is already significant.
+Although the number of subhalos in a resilient population is not impacted, a fragile subhalo population experiences a reduction of its number density by about one order of magnitude, compared with the impact of disk shocking and smooth stripping only (dashed and solid curves).
+The difference grows toward the Galactic center, and at $R =1$~kpc, the fragile subhalo population is almost entirely destroyed by stellar encounters.
+At this distance, even the number density of the resilient subhalo population is further reduced by two orders of magnitude.
 These conclusions are valid for the two mass indices considered.